 But there is a glimmer of light.
-Many believe that if the street scavenger will only start now to do good things, he can hope that in the future, he may climb the social, economic, and spiritual ladder.
-And if the present millionaire doesn't watch out, he may find himself on the city streets.
-Thus this idea of fate gives at least a little hope to the hopeless poor and it gives a little deterrent to the selfish rich.
+Many believe that if the street people will only start now to do good things, he can hope that in the future, he may climb the social, economic, and spiritual ladder.
+And if the present millionaire doesn't watch out, in the future he may find himself on the streets.
+Thus fate gives at least a little hope to the hopeless poor and it gives a little deterrent to the selfish rich.
 The idea works!
 It produces at least some morality.
-It subdues the restless spirit of the scavenger to restrain him from rebelling and rampaging to seize the possessions of the wealthy who drive by in their limousines and splash him with mud.
+It subdues the restless to restrain him from rebelling and rampaging to seize the possessions of the wealthy who drive by in their luxury.
 And likewise it sobers the wealthy so that they dole out something to charity.
-In fact, fate is the glue that keeps society stable.